-- Was force used to obtain sexual access? - Because consent must be voluntary (an act of free will), consent cannot be obtained through use of force - Types of force to consider: - Physical violence: hitting, restraint, pushing, kicking, etc. - Threats: anything that gets others to do something they wouldn't ordinarily have done absent the threat
+- Was force used by the individual to obtain sexual access? - Because consent must be voluntary (an act of free will), consent cannot be obtained through use of force - Types of force to consider: - Physical violence: hitting, restraint, pushing, kicking, etc. - Threats: anything that gets others to do something they wouldn't ordinarily have done absent the threat